"Music is the greatest communication in the world"

 Component 03/04: Practical component

-Students develop their skills and understanding of performance and composition.
+Pupils develop their skills and understanding of performance and composition.
 The focus of the performance aspect of this component is on the demands of performing with an ensemble.
-Students are also required to compose a piece of music appropriate for one of the areas of study in response to a set brief.
+Pupils are also required to compose a piece of music appropriate for one of the areas of study in response to a set brief.

 Component 05: Listening and appraising

 This component focuses on areas of study 2, 3, 4, and 5.
-Students demonstrate their knowledge and understanding of musical elements, contexts and language.
+Pupils demonstrate their knowledge and understanding of musical elements, contexts and language.